malecki/hue-multibutton/README.md

 I have a [tap switch](http://www2.meethue.com/en-us/productdetail/philips-hue-tap-switch).
 Using almost any of the Philips native apps, you can program each button to do one thing.
-That’s stupid: _obviously every button should be toggle among several states_.
+That’s stupid: _obviously every button should move among several states in sequence_.

 It turns out the Hue api provides a not-terrible way to do this, but setting them up is pretty painful.
 You have to set `conditions` for several